-Aging immune system linked to cancer
+Ageing immune system linked to cancer

 The key to preventing age-related cancers may lie in the body's own immune system, new research suggests.

-Scientists at the University of Dundee discovered an aging immune system could be a stronger reason for developing cancer compared with genetic mutation.
+Scientists at the University of Dundee found an ageing immune system could be a stronger reason for developing cancer compared with genetic mutation.

 They have developed a mathematical equation to show the link and its impact on cancer rates.